-To make the job of maintaining practically identical pfSense® firewall nodes easier, configuration synchronization is possible using XML-RPC.
+To make the job of maintaining practically identical pfSense® software nodes easier, configuration synchronization is possible using XML-RPC.
 When XML-RPC Synchronization is enabled, settings from supported areas are copied to the secondary and activated after each configuration change.
 XMLRPC Synchronization is optional, but maintaining a cluster is a lot more work without it.

 Some areas cannot be synchronized, such as the Interface configuration, but many other areas can: Firewall rules, aliases, users, certificates, VPNs, DHCP, routes, gateways, and more.
 See Options to Synchronize for a full list.
 As a general rule, items specific to hardware or a particular installation, such as Interfaces or values under System > General or System > Advanced do not synchronize.
 The list of supported areas can vary depending on the version of pfSense software in use.
 For a list of areas that will synchronize, see the checkbox items on System > High Avail Sync in the XMLRPC section.
 Most packages will not synchronize but some contain their own synchronization settings.
 Consult package documentation for more details.

 Configuration synchronization should use the Sync interface, or if there is no dedicated Sync interface, use the same interface configured for pfsync.